JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Neloth.md

 >
 > - Explosive tags
 > Allows Neloth to create paper bombs.
 The strength limit of these is still untested, but magic demand increases.
 Complexity and size, and thus the time required to create, increase in exponential steps.
 Paper bombs become easier to sense the larger they are.
 May be detonated remotely up to a range of 20m, or created with a timed fuse.
+> **µ Hellish Rites** (Support || N/E)
+>> A collection of rituals which Neloth can perform.
+These can only be used outside of combat.
+>>
+>>- Scry
+>>  Neloth prepares a basin whose rim is marked with a magic circle before filling it with water.
+Once a basin is made it can be used repeatedly.
+With the correct incantation, Neloth can remotely view any location or person he has already seen; persons or locations which he has not seen will appear gray and featureless.
+This is, however, the weakest form of scrying for two reasons: It is easy for most magi to sense, and easy for any even remotely capable magi to block.
+With the inclusion of a DNA sample of the target person, it becomes harder to detect and block.
+The strength of the sample matters.
+The strongest sample is blood.
+>>- Sealing Pact
+>>  Neloth has the ability to make arcane pact with others.
+When doing such, he must verbally state the terms of the deal, and all other parties must verbally agree.
+This is sealed by a black flame enveloping his left hand before all parties shake.
+>>  This Pact is magically binding, and all parties will be compelled to uphold their side of the deal.
+This compulsion is impossible for B rank magi and below to overcome without specialized abilities designed to erase such a condition.
+However when the Pact is broken, it *will* have consequences even under the best of circumstances.
+The best outcome is that the offending party's magic becomes hindered for 3-7 days, but may cause penalties as severe as debilitating sickness.
+(This relies on the character's author to determine a proper backlash.)

 **» Dance with the Devil** (Offense || **Underworld**)
 > This spell occupies two slots.